feligomes/Market/README.md

+# Market React App

+This project is a market of products with a cart integrated and consuming a random api found online.
+An npm install may be needed before running the npm start

 # Test it out!

 The app is deployed here https://feligomes.github.io/Market/ feel free to enter and test it out.
 Feedback is welcome :)